Helium Leak Testing Technology

 Helium Mass Spectrometer Leak Detectors VS. Mass Flow Leak Detectors

-Comparing helium mass spectrometer leak detectors to generic mass flow leak detectors can lead one to the erroneous conclusion that using only expensive helium leak testing will work for applications requiring identification of leaks under 0.5 sccm.
+Comparing helium mass spectrometer leak detectors to generic mass flow leak detectors can lead one to the erroneous conclusion that using only expensive helium leak testing will work for applications requiring the identification of leaks under 0.5 sccm.
 InterTech combines customized mass flow sensors with a variety of techniques for 0.01 sccm mass flow leak testing with 10% gauge R&R, bypassing the need for helium and the associated costs and complications of helium testing.

 Intertech Development Helium Leak Testing Capabilities